LazyTurtle/YetAnotherGraphPlugin/README.md

   <img src="https://github.com/LazyTurtle/YetAnotherGraphPlugin/blob/master/docs/images/StoreIntegerNode.png">
 </p>

 * Flow Control: The task of this nodes is to change dinamically the node they return when navigating the graph.
 Much like the action nodes they're completely transparent when using the graph.
-Using the function `GetChildren` on any node if among those subnodes there is a Flow Control node it will not be seen.
+When using the function `GetChildren` on any node if among those subnodes there is a Flow Control node it will not be seen.
 Instead, in place of the flow control node, there will be one of its subnodes, depending on the specific result of the evaluation implemented.
 There are 2 flow control abstract classes you can inherit: `BinarySelector` and `MultiNodeSelector`.
 But there are 2 implementations that take advantage of the action nodes:

   * `Boolean Selector` will look up the boolean value associated with the variable name and that returns one of at most two nodes.
+On true it will return the node on the left.
 If there are 0 or more than 2 nodes or the evaluation turns out to be false on a single subnode, it will not return anything.

   * `Nth Selector` will look up the integer associated with the variable name and return the nth-subnode, counting them from left to right and starting from 0.
 If there are 0 nodes or the evaluation calculate an index outside the number of nodes, it will not return anything.